VishruthR/stable-diffusion-498/tests.md

 - Batch size of 10 on 256x256 resolution works

 Less computation, since you are working with smaller matrices

+## General takeaways
+- Increasing resolution of image dramatically increased quality
+- Increasing denoising steps did not lead to an obvious increase in quality after 50 steps
+- Our approach to batch generation can save a lot of memory
+- Strength allows you to adjust TBB, TTFI is not super adjustable

 ### Next steps